 Green Stormwater Infrastructure (GSI) has many advantages.
-It can beautify the neighborhood, reduce nuisance flooding, slow stormwater runoff, improve air and water quality, provide cooling through vegetative shading and evapotranspiration, increase biodiversity, as well as provide recreational opportunities, and calm traffic.
+It can beautify the neighborhood, reduce nuisance flooding, slow stormwater runoff, improve air and water quality, provide cooling through vegetative shading and evapotranspiration, increase biodiversity, as well as provide recreational opportunities, and traffic calming.

 It is also considered more cost effective to construct, easier to adapt to changing conditions (which helps in the era of a rapidly changing climate) and provides green local jobs for maintenance.
-In Houston, however, GSI is difficult to implement due to funding available.
-The city has a separated sewer system, in which stormwater does not mix with wastewater.
-A separated system such is regulated differently from combined systems, means separate funding is allocated to each system making it more difficult to set aside funds for GSI as a stormwater drainage solution.
+In Houston, however, GSI is difficult to implement due to funding availability.
+The City has a separated sewer system, in which stormwater does not mix with wastewater, which means separate funding is allocated to each system making it more difficult to set aside funds for GSI as a stormwater drainage solution.
 With the scope of the stormwater improvements needed in the neighborhood to address fluvial flooding events GSI is rarely a cost effective or otherwise a total solution to mitigate fluvial flooding.
-Given the way that the water system is structured in Houston, and the scope of flood risk in the neighborhood, the city has no established way to fund, build, operate and maintain it without significant outside investment in both the upfront installation costs and the ongoing maintenance costs.
+Given the way that the water system is structured in Houston, and the scope of flood risk in the neighborhood, the City has no established way to fund, build, operate and maintain it without significant outside investment in both the upfront installation costs and the ongoing maintenance costs.